 Sunday 26th April 2015

-It’s Sunday, and the London Marathon 2015 is being shown on the BBC.
-I’ve spent the day relaxing at a friend’s house, reclined, eating and watching people achieve remarkable things on TV, raising money for charity.
+It’s Sunday and the London Marathon 2015 is being shown on the BBC.
+I’ve spent the day relaxing at a friend’s house, reclined, eating sugary treats and watching people achieve remarkable things on TV, raising money for charity.

 As always, the coverage overwhelms me with emotion and like every year, I think how much I’d like to do something incredible for charity, set a new goal and work towards the next level of fitness.

 Cue the ringing of my phone.
-It’s Ben Moffat, one of the Race Directors of Primal Events, the original ‘death race’ endurance race in the UK.
+It’s my mate Ben, one of the Race Directors of Primal Events, the original ‘death race’ style endurance event in the UK.

 Why was he calling me?
 And especially on a Sunday?